Kumarbi: Hittite reception

-Kumari was among the Hurrian deities who also came to be worshiped in the Hittite Empire.
+Kumarbi was among the Hurrian deities who also came to be worshiped in the Hittite Empire.
 Most of the ritual texts from Hattusa which mention him have a Hurrian background and likely originated in Kizzuwatna.
 In offering lists, he belonged to the circle of deities (kaluti) of Teshub.
 In the reliefs from the Yazılıkaya sanctuary, where the depicted deities seemingly follow the order of such lists, he is most likely depicted on relief assigned number 40 in the conventional numbering in modern literature.
 Typically in ritual texts in enumerations of deities he follows Teshub and Tašmišu and precedes Ea, Kušuḫ and Šimige.
 However, in a similar list dealing with the worship of Teshub in Šapinuwa he appears after Anu.
 During the reign of Tudḫaliya IV, he received offerings alongside other deities belonging to the kaluti of Teshub in the temple of Kataḫḫa in Ankuwa during the AN.TAḪ.ŠUM festival.
 In the Hurro-Hittite itkalzi rituals, Kumarbi appears alongside Shalash.
 She precedes him in instructions for the hišuwa festival.
 The ritual text KUB 45.28+ mentions Kumarbi alongside the “ancient gods” (Eltara, Nabira, Minki, Tuḫuši, Ammunki and Awannamu), Teshub, mountain gods and Ea.

 In lists of divine witnesses in Hittite diplomatic texts Kumarbi is only attested twice, in the treaties between Muršili II and Manapa-Tarhunta, and between Muwatalli II and Alaksandu of Wilusa.
 In other similar texts a comparable entry in the list is occupied by a deity named Apantu instead.
 However, Alfonso Archi suggests that in treaties with Syrian rulers the pair Enlil and Ninlil might correspond to Kumarbi and Shalash.
 At the same time, he notes that the sumerogram dEN.LÍL was seemingly never used to designate him in offering lists.